Stellar-gas kinematic misalignments in EAGLE: enhanced SMBH growth in misaligned galaxies: Results

 In Figure~\ref{plot: BH growth fgas} we show the correlation between average gas$_{\rm{SF}}$ fraction, $f_{\rm{gas,SF}}$, and fractional BH growth over $\sim0.5$~Gyr windows.
 We find a broadly positive correlation between enhanced BH growth and galaxies that are more gas-rich.

 On average, galaxies experiencing an unstable misalignment (shown in red) tend to be more gas-rich within $r_{50}$ (median $\bar{f}_{\rm{gas,SF}}=0.123$) compared to aligned galaxies (median $\bar{f}_{\rm{gas,SF}}=0.084$).
-Given that kinematic misalignments are commonly associated with significant gas replenishment \citep[e.g.][]{Casanueva2022, Baker2024}, this result is unsurprising.
+We note that this may be a selection effect as our sample does not include misalignments with $t_{\rm{relax}}< 0.45$~Gyr which are common among more gas-poor galaxies and which dominate the overall relaxation time distributions \citep[][]{Baker2024}.
+Nonetheless, given that misalignments can be associated with gas replenishment \citep[e.g.][]{Khim2021, Casanueva2022, Baker2024}, this result is not entirely surprising.

 However, among galaxies with the largest BH growth, unstable misaligned galaxies have comparable gas$_{\rm{SF}}$ fractions.
 Likewise, among gas rich-galaxies ($\bar{f}_{\rm{gas,SF}}>0.1$), unstable misaligned galaxies continue to show boosted BH growth compared to aligned galaxies (not shown).
 This hints at an underlying difference in the behaviour of the gas in aligned vs. relaxing galaxies in addition to the degree of gas rich-ness of galaxies.

 AGN fueling requires both the presence of gas in the galaxy and a means to transport it to the inner regions of the galaxy (e.g. loss of angular momentum) in the vicinity of the BH \citep[][]{StorchiSchnorr2019}.
 In Figure~\ref{plot: BH growth kappa} we show the correlation between the co-rotational energy fraction for gas$_{\rm{SF}}$ ($\kappa_{\rm{co}}^{\rm{SF}}$) and fractional BH growth, averaged over $\sim0.5$~Gyr windows.